Last updated: July 3, 2022

 Moving a file or directory to / dev / null is like throwing it in the trash.

-/ Dev / null is the equivalent of the final recycle bin, any file sent to this output will be deleted.
+/ Dev / null is the equivalent of the permanent recycle bin, any file sent to this output results in its deletion.
 And this without the possibility of restoration.

 With the addition of the character ~ would delete all files from your home folder, while the character * would delete all of your configuration files.

-Linux will gladly obey this command and delete everything without prompting you, so be careful when using it!
+Linux will happily obey this command and delete everything without asking you, so be careful when using it!

 dd if = / dev / zero of = / dev / sda